briandrum/codes.forchagrin.com/ordinances/1111-appeals-and-variances.md

 the date that they discovered the correct deadline to file an appeal, but not to exceed twenty (20) days after formal action has been taken from which an appeal must ordinarily be filed with the Administrator, by filing the appropriate application and information as required by the Planning and Zoning Code.

-In the event an appeal is filed pursuant to this Section, the Building Inspector shall issue an order to the permit recipient to discontinue all work authorized under such permit in accordance with Section 1307.10, during the pendency of the appeal.
+In the event an appeal is filed pursuant to this section, the Building Inspector shall issue an order to the permit recipient to discontinue all work authorized under such permit, in accordance with Section 1307.10, during the pendency of the appeal.
 Further work performed under such permit, during the pendency of the appeal, shall be deemed to be in violation of this provision.
 (Ord.
-2021-20.
-Passed 5-24-21.)
+2022-10.
+Passed 4-11-22.)

 ## 1111.04   Notices